NiveditaAngadi/MobileSystemDesign/README.md

 Possible System design questions:
 1. Maintainability: are we designing MVP or PoC or full scale system?
 How big is the team which will implement my design?
 2. Testability
 3. Scalability/Performance: Cross platform?
 Limitations of the technology and compatible versions of the OS for platforms.
-Discuss the impact of third party libaries on perfromance, battery life etc.
+Discuss the impact of third party libaries on performance, battery life etc.
 4. Security: Personal information storage in app, Pros and Cons, various method to store sensitive information.
 5. Availability - Ability to work offline, limitation of OS version, phone/tablet choice, limitation of storage size, screen sizes etc.
 6. High-Level System Design - What part of the services and the data should be implemented/stored on the server and what part should be implemented/stored on the mobile device.